RobSullivan/predictocite/README.md

 ##Build documentation
-If needed, run `sphinx-build -b html source build` to generate html documentation.
+If needed, cd into docs dir and run `sphinx-build -b html source build` to generate html documentation.
 Can be viewed at ...